PHL to China: Cut tariff on sugar imports to zero

 “If China’s HFCS enter the Philippines duty-free, then we hope that our sugar would also enter their market at zero tariff”, she added.

-According to data from the Philippine Statistics Authority, the Philippines exported 245 metric tons (MT) of sugar valued at $706,000 last year.
+According to data from the Philippine Statistics Authority, the Philippines exported 245 metric tons (MT) of sugar to China valued at $706,000 last year.

 Paner noted China continues to protect its sugar industry by imposing high tariffs.